Markets closed today on account of Muharram

-Indian equity markets are closed today on account of Muharram.
+Indian equity markets will remain closed today on account of Muharram.

 On August 18, Sensex snapped its four-day record breaking run amid mixed global cues.
 Sensex closed 162 points lower at 55,629 and Nifty dropped 45 points to 16,568.